-No-one should feel ashamed or guilty about pregnancy loss by Courtenay
+No-one should feel ashamed or guilty about pregnancy loss

 I'm Courteney and today I am telling my story.